gdg-x/aura/README.md

 1. Click `No` for Single page web app.
 1. Type `dist`.
 1. Some by default file will be created successfully.
-1. Move the cloned source file in `dist` dir.
 1. Run locally
    * `firebase serve` or `npm run serve` or `yarn serve`
 1. Build and deploy
    * `firebase deploy` or `npm run deploy` or `yarn deploy`

 ### Run your tests